-The NUT’s parliamentary work aims to develop effective working relationships with members of both Houses of Parliament from all parties.
-We seek to influence government policy, parliamentary debate and legislation on education issues as well as those which impact on teachers and children more generally.
+The NUT’s parliamentary work aims to develop effective working relationships with members of both Houses of Parliament.
+We seek to influence politicians across the political spectrum, policy, parliamentary debate and legislation on education issues as well as those which impact on teachers and children more generally.

-The NUT regularly submits written evidence and gives oral evidence to parliamentary inquiries as well as briefing MPs and Peers.
+The NUT regularly submits written evidence and gives oral evidence to parliamentary inquiries as well as briefing MPs, Peers and local government.

-Please find below examples of the NUT’s involvement in the work of Select Committees.
+Please find below examples of the NUT’s involvement in the work of Select Committees during this parliamentary session.

 The Financial Sustainability of Schools inquiry

 For further information about our work in Westminster or for advice about how to lobby your MP locally, please contact the Union’s Parliamentary Officer Chris Brown on 0207 380 4712 or email@example.com